dreessen-n/volunteer_job_board/proposal_info/proposal.md

 becuase I work for a non-profit and we do volunteer job signup all the time.
 I suggested we alter the project to be for volunteer jobs, rather than chores, and he agreed.

+## App description:

+The App will be a site for people to look for and create volunteer jobs.

+People will have to register to see the site.

+Users can create volunteer jobs.

+Users can signup for volunteer jobs.

+Users info will not show on the job description unless they are the organizer of the volunteer job.
+This is for privacy.
+Only users first name will show.

 ### MVP requirements:

 Project will be written in: Python, Flask, HTML, CSS and JavaScript